What the Nunes memo actually proves (Not much)

 As I have noted before, there was never really any debate within the White House about whether or not to release the Nunes memo because it validated all of the beliefs that Trump already had and, therefore, must be true.

 The memo also appears to give Trump what he believes is the leverage he needs to jettison Rosenstein.
-Asked Friday morning whether he still had confidence in Rosenstein, Trump responded, "What do you think?"
+Asked Friday morning whether he still had confidence in Rosenstein, Trump responded, "You figure that one out."

 You don't need an advanced degree in reading between the lines to see what Trump is driving at there.

-Note: CORRECTION: This story has been updated to correctly state Trump's response to reporters when asked if he still has confidence in Rosenstein.